 As with most of the HobbyZone stuff, this is modular, so it will fit into any existing HobbyZone setup you have, or this could be your first piece on the way to building your perfect hobby organization setup.

-Here’s another piece from HobbyZone, however, this is a standalone piece, not part of their modular system.
+Here’s another piece from HobbyZone, however, this is a standalone paint brush organizer, not part of their modular system.

 Anyway, this brush and tool holder features 156 holes of various sizes to accommodate anything you need.
 It’s a simple design that looks great

 I really like the setup of this paint brush organizer.

 Here we have a pretty standard paint brush organizer from Creative Mark.